 R. D. (Bob) Laing of Stonewall first ranched foxes.
 In 1930, marten and mink were added.
-Marten bred successfully on this farm for a number of years.
-Later under his son Douglas it was principally a mink ranch.
+Marten bred successfully on this farm for several years.
+Later under his son Douglas, it was principally a mink ranch.

 J. H. Sylvester gave us the mink history of the Carman area and tells his own experiences well.
 "In 1933, Have Sylvester set out to catch the wild mink that had killed some chickens and ducks that he was raising.
 He dug some wild mink out of the creek banks and then decided to keep them and to raise them.
 In 1937, he bought his first bred mink from Franks Fur Farm in Petersfield.

-In later years, Mr. Sylvester developed a dominant white mutation mink that topped the New York white mink pelt market for many years.
+In later years, Mr Sylvester developed a dominant white mutation mink that topped the New York white mink pelt market for many years.
 These mink were called Carman Whites by the fur trade.
-They were of large size and usually won the heaviest mink prize in the Manitoba shows.
+They were large and usually won the heaviest mink prize in the Manitoba shows.
 They weighed between eight and nine pounds which is extremely heavy for a mink.

 The Royal Star Fur Farm of Thornhill has its history told by its founder J. A. Reichert - "In the winter of 1935, I started to enquire about mink and finally ordered two bred females, which were to be shipped near the end of March.
 On April 13th, I saw my first mink when they finally arrived at Thornhill railway station.